|

 touch at all the opening sentence of Section 32 of B.P.
 Blg.
 129 providing

 for the exceptions.
-For any

 inquiries or comment, you may contact the WEBMASTER